g14a/g14a.github.io/_posts/2020-11-28-migrations.md

 That's it.
 Preferrably add ```// +heroku goVersion go1.15``` after declaring your module in ```go.mod``` to get the version you want.
 I write Go code usually but there would be buildpacks for other languages as well.(I'm hoping)

-I personally use [golang-migrate](https://github.com/golang-migrate/migrate) for handling schema migrations because it has support to a variety of databases out of the box and it can be used both as a binary as well as a Go library.
+I prefer [golang-migrate](https://github.com/golang-migrate/migrate) for handling database migrations since it supports a variety of databases, while being usable as a Linux binary or Go library.

 Add your migrations to the ```db/migrations``` path as specified by the library.
 Once that is done, create a shell script ```migration.sh``` and add the following code: